mohawk2/Mojolicious-Command-proxy/README.md

 Run this command.
 It will add a ["proxy"](#proxy) route as below.
 If not supplied, the `$from` will be empty-string.

+Command-line arguments will only be parsed at the start of the command-line.
+This allows you to pass option through to e.g. `daemon`.

 As a special case, if the `app` attribute is exactly a [Mojo::HelloWorld](https://metacpan.org/pod/Mojo::HelloWorld) app, it will replace its `routes` attribute with an empty one first, since the `whatever` route clashes with the proxy route,